e71828/dev_test/Wafer.md

 **Allow remote connections to this computer!**
 **Allow remote connections to this computer!**

+You must restart the machine after your remote deployment.

 # share folders

 We assign the disk `D` as the public disk, which meanss everyone in the `LAN` can fetch or push files.
 More convenient than `Git.`